A male student smiling in the library

 It’s the student’s responsibility to complete and submit all records and documents as requested by the program area.
 Documents are required by the due date provide by the program co-ordinator to ensure your placement and to allow participation in clinical and field placement facilities.
 The college assumes no responsibility for these matters and students should be aware that we are unable to refund tuition in the event that access to a placement is denied.

 International students are required to have a Co-op Work Permit for all placements prior to starting in clinical and/or field placement facilities.
+Please see below for important information about your Immigration Medical Exam (IME) and study permit.

 Please review Academic regulations, section 4.2.4.